Formulas for

 Microsoft ExcelAdd-in

-Same function, same arguments, same key — in Excel on desktop, the web, or mobile.
+Same source, same arguments, same key — in Excel on desktop, the web, or mobile.
+Excel namespaces it as VERVE.CALL.
 Drag to fill a whole column.

 Add a field name as the last argument to land just that value in the cell.